cmip6moap/cmip6moap.github.io/videos-slides.md

 </li>
 <li class="video" markdown="1">

-{% include youtube.html video="lIanN0DI9R8" title="Thinking in Spreadsheets" %}
+{% include youtube.html video="lIanN0DI9R8" title="Best practices for reproducible research – Thinking in Spreadsheets" %}

 In this talk given at the CMIP6 Data Hackathon 2021, Jean Golding Institute data scientist **James Thomas** gives an overview of some of the best